-You Must File a Summons and Complaint
+You Must File and “Serve” the Right Paperwork

 You Must Prove Certain Elements

-A Lawyer Can Help
+A Personal Injury Lawyer Can Help